redstudiosbr/kdrama-manager/README.md

 ## Getting Started

-To get started with Project K-Drama, follow these steps:
+To get started with K-Drama Manager, follow these steps:

 ### Prerequisites